pysiss/pysiss/docs/building.rst

 Installing dependencies
 -----------------------

-`pyboreholes` has a few dependencies, most of which come from the numpy/scipy/matplotlib ecosystem.
-You will have to have `numpy <http://numpy.org>`_ at a minimum, while you will need `scipy <http://scipy.org>`_ and `cwavelets <https://stash.csiro.au/projects/DARDA/repos/cwavelets/browse>`_ to use the pyboreholes.analysis module, `matplotlib <http://matplotlib.org>`_ for the plotting module, and `pywavelets <http://www.pybytes.com/pywavelets/>`_ to have access to the SpectralDomain class.
+`pysiss.borehole` has a few dependencies, most of which come from the numpy/scipy/matplotlib ecosystem.
+You will have to have `numpy <http://numpy.org>`_ at a minimum, while you will need `scipy <http://scipy.org>`_ and `cwavelets <https://stash.csiro.au/projects/DARDA/repos/cwavelets/browse>`_ to use the pysiss.borehole.analysis module, `matplotlib <http://matplotlib.org>`_ for the plotting module, and `pywavelets <http://www.pybytes.com/pywavelets/>`_ to have access to the SpectralDomain class.
 You can install all of these (with the exception of the `cwavelets` library, see below) in a single line with the following command:

     pip install numpy scipy matplotlib pywavelets